 - Individual therapy – Patients meet with their primary counselor for private, one-on-one individual therapy sessions at least once each week.
 Additional sessions can be added on an as-needed basis.

-- Group therapy – Group therapy sessions are an integral part of residential programming here at Pocono Mountain Recovery Center.
+- Group therapy – Group therapy sessions are an integral part of residential programming here at our addiction rehab center.
 We believe that the dynamics of the group process can allow for major changes to take place as these sessions can be used as a time for education, as well as a time for patients to help each other.
 There are a variety of topics that may be covered during group therapy sessions, which can include things like coping skills development, disease education, and relapse prevention.

 - Family therapy – Family members are encouraged to participate in their loved one’s therapeutic process at least once during his or her time in treatment, yet sessions can occur on an ongoing basis, based on each individual’s preference and/or clinical need.